marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 ## Advantages

-* You run test against real components, for example H2 database doesn't support Postgres/MySQL specific functionality.
+* You run tests against real components, for example H2 database doesn't support Postgres/MySQL specific functionality.
 * You can run your tests offline - no Internet connection needed.
-It is advantage for people who are traveling or if you have slow Internet connection.
+It is an advantage for people who are traveling or if you have slow Internet connection.
 * You can mock AWS services by ```localstack```.
 It will simplify administrative actions, cut costs and make your build offline.
 * You can test cornercases like:
     * simulate timeout from external service,